Kumar-Jy/Nabu-arch-images/TROUBLESHOOTING.md

 ---

-## Linux won't boot

-### Hang during Wi-Fi MAC setup
-If boot hangs during the Wi-Fi MAC setup, the installed `nabu-pmac` service is the old unbounded version.
-Repair it from TWRP with **Option C** above.

-### Tablet does not boot after a kernel update
+## Failed to boot after kernel update

-The UKI no longer matches the installed kernel.
-On older images either `uki-regenerate` picked a stale `*.old`/`*.safe` module tree (the new kernel got no UKI and `arch-linux-nabu-old.efi` is a copy of the same stale image), or `systemd-ukify` was replaced and stripped the Device Tree / `acpi=off`.

-Symptoms: stuck at rEFInd or a black screen, or `Timed out waiting for device /dev/disk/by-partlabel/linux` with `the root account is locked`.
+Symptoms: stuck at rEFInd / black screen, or boot error `Timed out waiting for device /dev/disk/by-partlabel/linux`.

-#### Fix from TWRP (Offline)
+### Fix from TWRP (Offline)

+If a kernel update broke booting or you need to install/downgrade a kernel (download packages from [nabu-pkgs releases](https://github.com/Kumar-Jy/nabu-pkgs/releases/tag/repo)):

 ```bash
 adb shell